A Set-Matrix Duality Principle for the Dirac Equation

 However, as was accepted in the standard electroweak model [2-4], their existence contradicts one of its postulates that in nature the right-handed neutrinos are absent.
 Instead it includes the right components of leptons $(l=e,$ $\mu,$ $\tau, ...)$ as the usual singlets.

-But if we take into account that the mass, energy and momentum of any of elementary particles unite all symmetry laws in a unified whole, then to any type of lepton corresponds in their spectra [5] a kind of neutrino [6].
+But if we take into account that the mass, energy, and momentum of any of elementary particles unite all symmetry laws in a unified whole, then to any type of lepton corresponds in their spectra [5] a kind of neutrino [6].
 Thereby, they describe a situation when mirror symmetry violation spontaneously originates in any [1,7] of interconversions

 by the same mechanism.
-Such a mechanism can, for example, be simultaneous change of the mass, energy and momentum of a particle at its transition from one spin state into another.
+Such a mechanism can, for example, be simultaneous change of the mass, energy, and momentum of a particle at its transition from one spin state into another.
 It reflects the availability of the usual left (right)-handed and the mirror right (left)-handed Minkowski space-times.
-Therefore, to understand the nature of elementary particles at a new dynamical level, one must use each interconversion of (\ref{1}) and (\ref{2}) as the transition between the usual and the mirror spaces [8], where the same particle has the different masses, energies and momenta.
+Therefore, to understand the nature of elementary particles at the new dynamical level, one must use each interconversion of (\ref{1}) and (\ref{2}) as the transition between the usual and the mirror spaces [8], in each of which the usual and mirror particles have the different masses, energies, and momenta.
 This connection expresses, in the case of the C-invariant Dirac neutrino, the idea about that the left-handed neutrino and the right-handed antineutrino are of long-lived leptons of C-invariance, and the right-handed neutrino and the left-handed antineutrino refer to short-lived C-even fermions.